 - ED numbers refer to ERIC documents.
-Most ERIC documents published 1993 to present may be full text in either version of ERIC.
-If the full text is unavailable online (as is the case with many ERIC documents published before 1993), take the ED number to the Reserves or Technology Services Desk on the library's lower level and ask for assistance with ERIC (MFiche 8) in the Microform Collections.
+Some ERIC documents may be available as full text online in either version of ERIC.
+If the full text is unavailable online, take the ED number to the Reserves or Technology Services Desk on the library's lower level and ask for assistance with ERIC (MFiche 8) in the Microform Collections.

 About the Collections:

 Physical items from this collection may be checked out by American University affiliates.
 The teaching collection materials are located just outside the door of Rm.
 312 on the University Library's third floor.
 Others are welcome to use print materials or electronic databases on site.

 - Textbooks: Sample K-12 textbooks for language arts, social studies, mathematics, sciences, foreign languages and music are collected for teacher candidates to use for curricular lesson planning.
 Some teacher editions are placed on reserve at the lower level Reserves Desk (per publisher requirements).

 - Curriculum Development Library (Kraus) or KCDL Online: Most KCDL materials (curricula, frameworks, lesson plans, strategies, etc.) are indexed from 1986 to the present in KDCL Online (AU community only).
 The print indexes are located in the CMC Reference Collection at LB 1570.K73.
 KCDL materials not available full text online are available on microfiche (MFiche 76) on the library's lower level.